 7. 360 Chicago

-The John Hancock Center may only be Chicago's third-tallest building, but the view from the top is spectacular: In the right weather conditions, you can see all the way to three other states (Wisconsin, Indiana, and Michigan).
+875 N. Michigan (formerly the John Hancock Center) may only be Chicago's third-tallest building, but the view from the top is spectacular: In the right weather conditions, you can see all the way to three other states (Wisconsin, Indiana, and Michigan).
 The "talking telescopes" help you get your bearings by pointing out landmarks in each direction.

 8. Oak Street Beach